safesoftware/FMETraining/README.md

 The status of each chapter is:

 - Chapter 0: Complete content.
 No exercises
-- Chapter 1: Complete content and exercises
+- Chapter 1: Complete content.
+No exercises
-- Chapter 2: Complete content and exercises
+- Chapter 2: Complete content.
+No exercises
 - Chapter 3: Complete content and exercises
 - Chapter 4: Complete content and exercises
 - Chapter 5: Complete content and exercises
-- Chapter 6: Complete content.
-No exercises
+- Chapter 6: Complete content and exercises
 - Chapter 7: Complete content.
 No exercises
 - Chapter 8: Complete content.
 No exercises
 - Slides: Incomplete